CityGro/vdata/README.md

 <a name="Store.create..Store+rebase"></a>

 ##### store.rebase(collection, data) ⇒ <code>Object</code>
+vdata automatically tracks all of the versions that are created for every record that it tracks. this version tracking is how `Store#rebase` is able to implement a simple Observed-Remove Set (ORSet) that enables vdata to deterministically merge all of the changes to a particular record.

 given `data` with a particular `__sym_id` and the current version of the same record at `data[idAttribute]`, return a merged record containing all changes, applied to the base record at `__sym_id` in the following order,